hidden-street/cyf-student-register/README.md

 npm i in server

-you may need to npm i helmet in server separatley
+you may need to npm i helmet in server separately

 npm start in client to run server